merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 ## Explore anvi'o concepts online

 Anvi'o is a web of interconnected concepts, data, and programs.
 The program `anvi-help` traverses what anvi'o programs know about themselves to help you find your way starting with a keyword.
-An alternative way to do it is to browse interactively how all everything in anvi'o is connected as a network.
+An alternative way to do it is to browse interactively how everything in anvi'o is connected as a network.
 We have a nice <a href="http://merenlab.org/software/anvio/vignette/">visualization of this network</a> that is useful for exploring what anvi'o can do and what it needs from you to do it.

-At first glance, the network looks may look complicated:
+At first glance, the network may look complicated:

 [![programs]({{images}}/anvio-network.png)](/software/anvio/network/){:.center-img .width-90}

 But you can click on any one icon to learn more about how it fits into the rest of the anvi'o universe.
-This helps you to quckly learn more about what you can do with a contigs database.
+This helps you to quckly learn more about what you can do with a contigs database, for instance.
 For that, you would click on the contigs-db icon in the network above, and peruse the vast web of anvi'o programs that use or generate these databases.

 # Getting help from the community